Global | EN

 What is UKCA for medical devices

-UKCA (UK Conformity Assessed) marking came into force for products being placed on the market in Great Britain (GB).
-UKCA marking of medical devices provides a demonstration of compliance with UK MDR 2002.
-TÜV SÜD is an Approved Body designated by the UK’s Medicines and Healthcare products Regulatory Agency (MHRA) to provide conformity assessment services for all general medical devices and active implantable medical devices under UK MDR 2002 and is in the application stage of designation for in-vitro diagnostic medical devices.
-TÜV SÜD dedicated team of experts can offer both UKCA and CE marking services which provides medical device manufacturers the possibility to minimise costs and time to market for new products across Europe.
+TÜV SÜD is an Approved Body designated by the UK’s Medicines and Healthcare products Regulatory Agency (MHRA) to provide conformity assessment services for general medical devices, active implantable medical devices and in-vitro diagnostic medical devices under UK MDR 2002.
+Our dedicated team of experts at TÜV SÜD can offer both UKCA and CE marking services, which provides medical device manufacturers the possibility to minimise costs and time to market for new products across Europe.

 What is UK MDR 2002?

-The legislation that applies in the United Kingdom (UK) is the UK Medical Devices Regulations 2002 (SI 2002 No 618, as amended) (UK MDR 2002).
+The legislation that applies in the United Kingdom (UK) is the Medical Devices Regulations 2002 (SI 2002 No 618, as amended) (UK MDR 2002).
 UK MDR 2002 outlines UKCA marking requirements for Great Britain which are currently based on requirements derived from the EU legislation for:

 • Active implantable medical devices, Directive 90/385/EEC (AIMDD)